hitblast/avro.py/README.md

 <br>

 ## Usage Guide
-As of now, you can easily use the package by importing the module and calling the primary `parse` function.
+As of now, you can easily use avro.py by importing the module and calling the primary `parse` function.

 ```python
 import avro